XronosSchedulingLtd/scheduleruserdocs/events.rst

 a new field appears at the bottom.
 The event now exists, and resources can be assigned to it.

+Simon Philpotts has been added to the event automatically.
+This is a user-selectable setting which to start with is switched on - every time you create a new event you are auto-added as one of its resources.
+To switch if off, click on your name in the coloured block in the left hand column, and then un-tick the "Auto add" box.

 .. image:: enterevent3.png
    :scale: 75%
    :align: center

-Note that there is only a single field for adding resources.
+There is only a single field for adding resources.
 You can type there the name of any resource - staff member, pupil, room, location, service, property or group - and the system will assist you by auto-completing it.
 As you add resources, they are sorted into